 Image-Guided Radiation Therapy (IGRT)

-- With RapidArc technology, IMRT treatments that typically required at least ten minutes can be completed in less than two.
+- With RapidArc technology, IMRT treatments that typically required at least 10 minutes can be completed in less than two minutes.

 - Almost any tumor that would normally be treated with radiation therapy can be treated with RapidArc.

 Brachytherapy (internal radiation therapy)

 Brachytherapy involves radioactive material that is implanted inside the body at the tumor site.
 Radiation implants are small "seeds" or "pellets" filled with different types of radioactive material.
 Sometimes this type of treatment is called "seed implants."
 These seeds, which are about the size of a grain of rice, are inserted through thin needles and emit radiation to kill the cancer cells without harming nearby normal tissue.
 Brachytherapy is usually done on an outpatient basis, without a hospital stay.

 We have one of the busiest and most diverse brachytherapy programs in the country, providing services including:

 - High-dose rate (HDR) brachytherapy, used for a wide range of cancers, including breast, gynecologic, and prostate cancers, as well as sarcomas and select head and neck cancers, lung cancers and gastrointestinal malignancies